GerbenKoopman/GerbenKoopman.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+This website is a work in progress.
+Blog posts, projects and other details will be added over time.

 Enthusiastic artificial intelligence student with a strong focus on the intersection of mathematics and artificial intelligence.
 Especially interested in applying algebra and geometry to optimize and regularize machine learning models, with a keen interest in both application and theory.
 Eager to contribute my expertise in mathematics to solve complex data challenges.